by Naved Masood

 If research in various aspects of Modern Indian History has excited so much interest among Indian and foreign scholars, the reasons have as much to do with ready availability of public records of the last couple of centuries as to the intellectually stimulating and challenging nature of problems posed by the encounter of an ancient, culturally vibrant society with an imperialist power.
 Material germane to the tasks available in libraries and private collections is amply supplemented by meticulously kept government and other records in the myriad archives in the country and abroad, most notably the National Archives of India (hereinafter the NAI) at New Delhi and the India Office Records U.K. There are, of course, a whole host of other archives of State Governments and other organisations containing documents relating to an era that led to the evolution of the politically integrated Indian nation and its partition and many other equally important developments.
-It is quite obvious that this interest survives and the near future will see continuance of similar inquiries in the more recent, post independence India if material pertaining to this era continues to be available.
-This note addresses the limited but no less important issue of availability and access to post independence government records useful in reconstructing important political, economic, educational, cultural and administrative aspects of the history of our country with particular reference to the role of government policies as the ‘causes’ and ‘outcomes’ of such aspects.
+It is quite obvious that this interest survives and the near future will see a continuance of similar inquiries in the more recent, post-independence India if material pertaining to this era continues to be available.
+This note addresses the limited but no less important issue of availability and access to post-independence government records useful in reconstructing important political, economic, educational, cultural and administrative aspects of the history of our country with particular reference to the role of government policies as the ‘causes’ and ‘outcomes’ of such aspects.

 2. The Problem